 When a customer's rating or answer changes, it's important for businesses to understand why.
 What is the timing?
 Is there an upgrade or new release of a popular product or service?
 Or perhaps a competitor launched some new features that are drawing customers away?

 A customer's positive rating going negative affects the overall numbers of a product's popularity, but it's also a cue to reach out to the customer for more data to address any problems and determine what the business can do differently.

 It's also important, in using sentiment as the basis for action, to view it as a whole.
-While businesses should constantly monitor for important cues, it's also important to keep an analytical eye on the general trend of sentiment where various aspects of the brand are concerned.
+While businesses should constantly monitor for important cues, they should also keep an analytical eye on the general trend of sentiment where various aspects of the brand are concerned.

 Monitoring whether the same customer praises a brand repeatedly in recommendations or on social media is also important, as this person may be a potential brand ambassador -- a customer who can be incentivized to promote the brand to others.

 Customer sentiment, when properly studied, can show the why of underlying customer behavior.
-This behavioral cue can signal to the enterprise what to do next and how to keep the relationship fresh.
+This behavioral cue can signal to an organization what to do next and how to keep the relationship fresh.